ghimireaacs/ghimireaacs.github.io/_posts/2023-02-17-Installing-AppImage-Softwares-In-Linux.md

     Categories=Minecraft;game
     ```

+> [!TIP]
-> 💡 **Tip:** Here, Icon is place of your icon and Exec is location of your application.
+> Here, Icon is place of your icon and Exec is location of your application.
 We are using Minecraft as example here.
 Replace these with your folder and file names.

 8. Save file in `.local/share/applications/appName.desktop`
 9. Save as .desktop format.